rjc59/Web-Freesurfer/README.md

 # webfreesurfer
-A web front end for freesurfer workflows to OSG
+A web front end for freesurfer workflows to the OSG

-Repo for the Open Science Grid 2 team in the Univ. of Pittsburgh Software Engineering course